Blair Gavin

-Blair Gavin (born January 8, 1989) is a former American soccer player who is head coach of USL Championship side FC Tulsa.
+Blair Gavin (born January 8, 1989) is an American former soccer player who is an assistant coach for Major League Soccer side New England Revolution.

 Career

-College and Amateur
+College and amateur

 Gavin grew up in Scottsdale, Arizona, played club soccer for the Sereno soccer club which was ranked No. 1 in the nation and won the Arizona state cup four years in a row, and attended the famed IMG Academy in Bradenton, Florida, before playing college soccer at the University of Akron.
 While at Akron, Gavin was named to the Great Lakes Region (GLR) third team and was an All-Mid-American Conference (All-MAC) first team honoree as a sophomore in 2008, while in 2009 he was named to the All-MAC First Team and the All-GLR First Team, and recorded the game-winning penalty kick in a shootout against the University of North Carolina to help his team to the 2009 NCAA Division I championship game.

 During his college years Gavin also played three seasons for Bradenton Academics in the USL Premier Development League.

 Professional

 Gavin was drafted in the first round (10th overall) of the 2010 MLS SuperDraft by Chivas USA.
-He made his professional debut on April 1, 2010, in a game against Los Angeles Galaxy, and scored his first professional goal - a 20-yard strike from outside the penalty area - in a 4-0 victory over New England Revolution on May 5, 2010.
+He made his professional debut on April 1, 2010, in a game against Los Angeles Galaxy, and scored his first professional goal - a 20-yard strike from outside the penalty area - in a 4–0 victory over New England Revolution on May 5, 2010.

 On August 1, 2012, Gavin, along with a second round pick in the 2013 MLS SuperDraft and allocation money, was traded to New England Revolution in exchange for Shalrie Joseph.
 Gavin remained with New England through the 2012 season.
 After the conclusion of the 2012 season, New England declined the 2013 option on Gavin's contract and he entered the 2012 MLS Re-Entry Draft.
 He became a free agent after going undrafted in both rounds of the draft.

 On August 21, 2013, Gavin signed with Seattle Sounders FC after training with the team for several weeks.